LearnersGuild/curriculum-app/phases/practice/README.md

 The Integrated Practice phase gives learners a chance to synthesize and utilize skills developed in the Foundations phase through module-based assignments and small projects that mimic real world applications.

-In Phase 3, you'll choose a goal that you'd like to work on and will be put on a team.
+In the Practice phase, you'll choose a goal that you'd like to work on and will be put on a team.
 Most of the goals are pairing goals, with a couple solo goals mixed in.

 ## High Level Skills